niklr/angular-material-datatransfer/README.md

 * `github:niklr/angular-material-datatransfer.download-completed` Indicates that the overall download has been completed.
 * `github:niklr/angular-material-datatransfer.item-added` Indicates that an item has been added.
 It will be passed a IDatatransferItem as detail payload.
 * `github:niklr/angular-material-datatransfer.item-removed` Indicates that an item has been removed.
 It will be passed a IDatatransferItem as detail payload.
+* `github:niklr/angular-material-datatransfer.item-completed` Indicates that an item has been completed.
 * `github:niklr/angular-material-datatransfer.items-cleared` Indicates that all items have been cleared.

 ## Configuration <a name="configuration"></a>